beaglebeat/eportfolio/content/posts/Updates/_index.md

 ---
-title: Updates
+title: Projects
-summary: Recent updates
+summary: Updates to projects I've been working on
-description: Updates to school, work, and projects
+description: Explore projects updates.
 ---